michaelmarty/UniDec/readme.md

 Added a check box to ignore zero values in UltraMeta and fixed the bar charts on UltraMeta to have the same colors as the main window.

-Added the ability to right click on a file and open it in MetaUniDec.
+Added the ability in UltraMeta to right click on a file and open it in MetaUniDec.

 Added the ability to reorder spectra in MetaUniDec by editing the indexes.

-Added new extraction choices for area of peaks above a threshold in UltraMeta and Meta.
+Added new extraction choices for area of peaks above a threshold in UltraMeta and MetaUniDec.

 UltraMeta will now be tolerant of different files having different x values when creating error bars.
 It will only plot and average consensus data points.